equalsraf/neovim-qt/README.md

 	:Guifont DejaVu Sans Mono:h13

+To disable the GUI tabline and use the nvim TUI tabline, call

+	:GuiTabline 0

 You can set GUI options on startup, in the GUI configuration file (:help ginit.vim).

 ## Development